Install Wim: How to Add Packages to Windows image Using the DISM Tool

-Deployment Image Servicing and Management (DISM.exe) is a command-line tool that is used to update offline Windows Images.
+Deployment Image Servicing and Management (DISM.exe) is a command-line tool that helps to update offline Windows Images.
 There are two ways to install or remove packages offline with DISM.
 You can either apply an unattended answer file to the offline image, or you can add or remove the package directly from the command prompt using DISM or PowerShell.
 Here are some possible errors you can encounter while resolving this issue Error 0xc1570103: The license file was not found in the specified path, and how to fix error 0xc1510114: The wim file needs to be remounted.

 Note: If you would like to install multiple packages to a Windows image with dependency requirements, the best way to ensure the correct order of the installation is by using an answer file.
 You can use DISM to apply the Unattend.xml answer file to the image.
 When you use DISM to apply an answer file, the unattended settings in the offline servicing configuration pass are applied to the Windows image.